-Rezső Seress with the original lyrics plus the English translation linked to multiple suicides.
+Pukl created this program with this group in mind; the vast majority of the 11 tracks (plus the radio edit of "Separation") are originals with the one exception.
+"Gloomy Sunday" was composed in 1932 bu Hungarian composer Rezső Seress with the original lyrics plus the Englishtranslation linked to multiple suicides.
 The composer's story is fascinating yet this version is pushed forward by Sumbry's active drums.
 The melody is shared by the bass clarinet and vibes with guitar counterpoint.
 As an immigrant to the United States, Pukl composes songs that deal with broken families but also pieces that reflect life in a freer environment.
 An example of the former is "Separation", a somber ballad in which the tenor sax, guitar, and vibes each have a voice as does Brewer with a fine solo and the drummer taking the piece to its conclusion.

 Listening to "Broken Circles", one hears a quintet of musicians working and playing to create messages that resonate.
 Jure Pukl has been an impressive player since first coming to critical attention in the early years of the previous decade.
 His writing keeps on maturing as does his playing.
 He's recorded and/or worked with musicians such as pianist Vijay Iyer, drummer Damion Reid, the Vienna Sax Quartet, saxophonist Branford Marsalis, and his wife, saxophonist Melissa Aldana.
 This current quintet deserves to be heard in person as each person brings great musical knowledge to the project.
 Pay attention!